Sodium cyclopentadienide: Preparation

+The first salt of cyclopentadienide to be reported was potassium cyclopentadienide, prepared by Johannes Thiele.
+In 1901 there was not much interest in the topic.

+Sodium cyclopentadienyl is prepared from cyclopentadiene and molten sodium metal:

+Sodium can also be provided as "sodium wire" or "sodium sand", the fine suspension produced when molten sodium is mixed with refluxing xylene, then cooled.
+The highly exothermic metallation can undergo catastrophic thermal runaway without proper cooling, as occurred in the T2 Laboratories explosion and fire.

+Alternatively, many reagents deprotonate cyclopentadiene; it has pKa 15.
+Early work used Grignard reagents as bases, but sodium hydride is more convenient nowadays:

 Sodium cyclopentadienide is commercially available as a solution in THF.
-It is prepared by treating cyclopentadiene with sodium:

-The conversion can be conducted by heating a suspension of molten sodium in dicyclopentadiene.
-In former times, the sodium was provided in the form of "sodium wire" or "sodium sand", a fine dispersion of sodium prepared by melting sodium in refluxing xylene and rapidly stirring.
-Sodium hydride is a convenient base:

-In early work, Grignard reagents were used as bases.
-With a pKa of 15, cyclopentadiene can be deprotonated by many reagents.

 Applications

 Sodium cyclopentadienide is a common reagent for the preparation of metallocenes.
-For example, the preparation of ferrocene and zirconacene dichloride: and zirconocene dichloride:
+For example, the preparation of ferrocene and zirconocene dichloride:

 Sodium cyclopentadienide is also used for the preparation of substituted cyclopentadienyl derivatives such as the ester and formyl derivatives:

 These compounds are used to prepare substituted metallocenes such as 1,1'-ferrocenedicarboxylic acid.

 Structure

-The nature of NaCp depends strongly on its medium and for the purposes of planning syntheses, the reagent is often represented as a salt Na^{+}C_{5}H_{5}^{−}.
+The nature of NaCp depends strongly on its medium and for the purposes of planning syntheses; the reagent is often represented as a salt Na^{+}C_{5}H_{5}^{−}.
 Crystalline solvent-free NaCp, which is rarely encountered, is a "polydecker" sandwich complex, consisting of an infinite chain of alternating Na+ centers sandwiched between μ-η5:η5-C5H5 ligands.
 As a solution in donor solvents, NaCp is highly solvated, especially at the alkali metal as suggested by the isolability of the adduct Na(tmeda)Cp.